CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Method

 \PAR{I-frame processing.} I-frames $I^{(t)}$ are passed through a frozen vision encoder $\phi_{\text{RGB}}$, producing $M$ dense tokens:

 \PAR{P-frame processing.} Each P-frame $P^{(t)}$ is mapped into a much more compact representation consisting of $N \ll M$ tokens by the $\Delta$-Encoder $\phi_{\Delta}$:

 \PAR{P-frame fusion.} In the setup described so far, processing all frames at the native frame rate is mandatory as codec primitives are defined relative to previous frames and skipping frames invalidates these dependencies.
 For example, let us consider a $30$ FPS video with a GOP size of $240$ frames ($8$ seconds).
-Our method yields $M + 239N$ tokens per GOP, compared to $240M$ if all frames were encoded as RGB images.
+Our technique yields $M + 239N$ tokens per GOP, compared to $240M$ if all frames were encoded as RGB images.
 Fine-grained action recognition may require this exhaustive temporal coverage, but most video understanding tasks can often be done with sparser coverage.

-Rather than processing all frames at the native frame rate, we can fuse $s$ consecutive P-frames, encoding their combined changes relative to frame $\mathcal{F}^{(t-s)}$ (rather than the immediately preceding frame).
+Rather than processing all frames at the native frame rate, we can fuse $s$ consecutive P-frames, encoding their combined changes relative to frame $F^{(t-s)}$ (rather than the immediately preceding frame).
 The maximum number of P-frames that can be fused is bounded by the GOP size.
-In the running example, using $s=30$ P-frames (effectively 1 FPS) for fusion reduces the token count to $M + 7N \ll M + 239N$ per GOP, instead of $8M$ when encoding RGB frames at $1$ FPS.
+In the running example, using $s=30$ P-frames (1 FPS) for fusion reduces the per-GOP token count to $M + 7N$, which is much smaller than $M + 239N$ for full P-frame modeling and $8M$ for RGB encoding at $1$ FPS.
 This fusion offers a codec-native way to trade temporal resolution for efficiency and can be tuned to match available compute and task requirements.

 For clarity, we treat the temporal index $(t)$ as already incorporating the P-frame fusion, so $F^{(t)}$ always depends on $F^{(t - 1)}$, though $(t)$ may no longer correspond to the raw frame indices.